 What JJ Roberts defines as ‘natural’ is something ‘innate’ – that with which you were born – versus ‘normal’ – that which you were taught.
 I don’t dispute the definition.
 The question concerns whether ‘normal’ can or should be ‘unlearned’.
 And if so, at what point it should be unlearned.

 Because it is inconceivable and impossible that children can be raised only to act in line with their ‘nature’ and survive to adulthood.
 It is one of man’s greatest accomplishments to put in place survival mechanisms which help us cope with living on this earth.
-To that end of course when we are adults, jealousy no longer serves its purpose and I agree that it is freeing to discard it.
+To that end of course when we are adults, jealousy is less useful and I agree that it is freeing to work on it, where it is disproportionate to the situation.
 But as children, the need and desire for external love (which can obtained where lacking by using the mechanism of jealousy) is necessary for their survival.
 This is embedded in the deepest subconscious of the reptilian mind and is part of what we call instinct.
 And as we are all the sum total of our experiences as they intersect with our genes so without adequate nurture of our nature, we would die.

 Whilst group 2 readers may question the definitions, arguments and tenets set out, what about group 1?
 Well they have an even bigger hurdle.
 They will need to be convinced not only it is unnatural and unnecessary (which I believe is an premise containing holes as outlined above), but also that it is ‘unlearnable’.
 That’s a hard sell in one chapter.

-What I want for this book is to be a missive; a beacon of enlightenment for group 1 readers.
+I would have liked for this book is to be a missive; a beacon of enlightenment for group 1 readers.
 But Sex 3.0 doesn’t adequately give substance to the unfenced relationship map and so fails in convincing readers of its plausibility as a whole.
+It’s written as a manifesto by a man who appears to believe that he is entitled to unfenced relationships, and that ‘negative’ feelings serve little purpose.
+I disagree.

 The goal of the book – as outlined by the author at the beginning – is to provide a new map for relationships.
-But no book can persuade readers through only emotionless hard analysis, psychological half truths and noticeably ‘masculine oriented’ sweeping assumptions about women and their motivations… no matter how groundbreaking his analysis is.
+But no book can persuade readers through only emotionless hard analysis, psychological half truths and noticeably ‘masculine oriented’ sweeping assumptions about women and their motivations… no matter how ‘groundbreaking’ he believes his analysis is.